declarativesystems/ringmaster/doc/concepts.md

 * `vpc_private_subnet2_aid`

-Everything in the `Output` section will also be added to the databag for the next script to use by reversing this logic, so this stack add the value `db_rds_address` to the databag which would be set to the address of the RDS instance.
+Everything in the `Output` section will also be added to the databag for the next script to use by reversing this logic, so this stack adds the value `db_rds_address` to the databag which would be set to the address of the RDS instance.